In a regular HTTP response, the

-- Is followed by a string containing the name of the HTML field in the form that the content of this subpart refer to.
+- Is followed by a string containing the name of the HTML field in the form that the content of this subpart refers to.
 When dealing with multiple files in the same field (for example, the

 multipleattribute of an

-<input type=file>element), there can be several subparts with the same name.
+<input type="file">element), there can be several subparts with the same name.

 namewith a value of

 '_charset_'indicates that the part is not an HTML field, but the default charset to use for parts without explicit charset information.

 Is followed by a string containing the original name of the file transmitted.
 The filename is always optional and must not be used blindly by the application: path information should be stripped, and conversion to the server file system rules should be done.
 This parameter provides mostly indicative information.
 When used in combination with

 Content-Disposition: attachment, it is used as the default filename for an eventual "Save As" dialog presented to the user.